Speed Read

 Formal compliance programme: In order to comply with data privacy laws organisations must have appropriate documented plans, policies, processes and procedures.

-Maintain records of activities: The Owner of a Database is required to maintain a document which includes a general description of Personal Data collected and purposes.
+Maintain records of activities: The Controller is required to maintain a document which includes a general description of the personal data collected and purposes behind the processing.

 Conduct privacy assessment (DPIA): Not required.
-However, conducting a DPIA is generally a good practice.
+However, conducting a DPIA is generally considered a good practice.

-Data security measures: Organisations must protect Data from being exposed, used or copied without lawful permission.
+Data security measures: Organisations must protect personal data from being exposed, used or copied without lawful permission.
 Specific security requirements apply, depending on level of risk assigned to a Database.

 Key Risks and Considerations

-1) Robust, established regime; compliance standards less onerous than GDPR.
+1) Robust, established regime; compliance standards less onerous than GDPR although significant changes have been introduced in August 2025.

 2) Consent required, but implied consent generally acceptable.